 NOTE: while students may receive homework assistance, it is not the responsibility of the LCP students to ensure the work is completed.

 All programs will be held on full days of school only, since After-School Care is available on those days.

 The St. Joseph Catholic School After School Care Program will be available to grades K3-8th Grade.
 The program will be held on full days of school only, so please make other arrangements for any half day dismissal time or conference days.
 The hours and fees are as follows:

 - End of school dismissal until 5:30 pm – $8 for one child, $14 for two children, $21 for three children.

 - 5:35 pm and after – $1 per minute per child.

 Students in grades 2-8 may work on homework at assigned tables in the cafeteria.
 One teacher will be assigned to the homework group for supervision and assistance (this does not mean individual tutoring).
 Students may then go outside to play on the playground supervised by the remaining teachers.
-After 4:30 p.m. they can also choose to spend some time in the computer lab.
-The discipline policy for the After-School Care program is the same as the policy for students during the school day.
-The rules are in the St. Joseph Catholic School Handbook which is distributed at the beginning of the school year.
+The discipline policy for the After-School Care program is the same as the policy for students during the school day and can be found in the St. Joseph Catholic School Parent/Student Handbook, which is distributed at the beginning of the school year.